 YouTube Success Stories

-An excellent example of the persistence necessary to make it on YouTube, is podcast king, Joe Rogan.
+An excellent example of the persistence necessary to make it on YouTube, is podcast king, Joe Rogan with a Net worth of $40 million +.
 Joe started his podcast back in 2010.
-At the time, Joe’s idea was to sit around and have a conversation with his friends in an informal setting.
+At the time, Joe’s idea was to have in-depth conversations with his friends in a relaxed setting.

 Over the years, Joe invited hundreds of guests onto his show, from MMA fighters to scientists.
 However, before 2016, “The Joe Rogan Experience,” the name of his channel, only managed a few thousand views per podcast.